 - You Decide When You Study

 An online degree offers flexibility first and foremost.
 If you can only study for an hour on Tuesdays, Thursdays and Sundays, then that’s when you study.
 You can study from the convenience of your living room or take your laptop to a nearby café and study there.
 You dictate when and how you will learn.
+Unlike learning that takes place in a traditional school with a fixed schedule.

 - Online Degrees are Far more Affordable